 I went to college and earned my degree in journalism.

-I even went back to school years later and earned a graduate degree.
+I even went back to school years later and earned my MBA.

 I wasn’t smarter than anyone else, but I was loved more than most.

 Me and my parents at my college graduation.

 I mention this because in this uber-connected world we are quick to look for authentication in those who ONLY harbor a love of what we can do for them.